Suped

 The safest reading

-Read quoted words in automated responses as system labels first.
+Read quoted words in automated responses as system labels first when they match a visible form or category.
 Treat sarcasm or dismissal as a copywriting risk, not the default technical explanation.

-That said, readers do not parse transactional email like developers parse templates.
+Readers do not parse transactional email like developers parse templates.
 If a user reports abuse and the response thanks them for submitting an 'Abuse' form, the quotes can make the word feel disputed.
-The system has not intended that meaning, but the recipient sees the final wording, not the database field behind it.
+The system did not intend that meaning, but the recipient sees the final wording, not the database field behind it.

 Why automation adds quotes